Microplastic in the Food Chain

 Due to a lack of data, there’s no definitive answer to that question.
 Studies have shown that once digested, microparticles may move to the bloodstream but they’re unable to enter the major organs.
 Another determining factor in whether particles can move throughout the body is size.
 So far, there’s no confirmed toxicity from microplastic ingestion.
 Besides that, research still suggests that circulating plastic in the body may cause inflammation and impair immune function.

 What can I do?

 - Use glass bottles or metal canteens for water

 - Use loose-leaf tea leaves or check the tea bag materials

 - Heat food in glass containers or on plates

 - Drink beer made with filtered water

 - Use silicone rubber cookware and cooking utensils

 At Solgaard, we strive to make premium and sustainable travel equipment.
-When you purchase any product, 229 of ocean bound plastic bottles are removed!
+When you purchase any product, 6 lbs of ocean bound plastic is removed from coastal communities!
 At our world's current rate of plastic pollution, there could be more plastic than fish in our oceans by 2050.
 Our bigger mission is to stop the flow of plastic entering the ocean.
 Learn more here.

 *Banner photo by Oregon State University